 I did research into ant products and almost all of the best ant killer powders in the UK contain Permethrin, a chemical that’s also used to kill wasps, head lice, woodlice, fleas, cockroaches, mites and other insects.

 Nippon ant killer powder contains an industry-leading 0.488% Permethrin, which is more than enough to kill off the ants contained in an entire colony.

 One 500g bottle of Nippon ant killer will treat an entire small garden of around 30 square metres.

-Simply squeeze the upturned bottle to puff out the ant killer powder.
-Use directly on ant hills, generally around the garden or in lines to form a barrier.
+I found this product easy to use when I tested it, I just squeezed the upturned bottle to puff out the ant killer powder.
+I’ve used it directly on ant hills and in lines to form a barrier.

 Nematodes to Repel Ants